 Hive Rationale/Mission Statement

 The Hive is a Resourced Provision supporting 8 KS2 children, which is a part of St Michael in the Hamlet Community Primary School.
-Each child will be on roll with the mainstream school and assigned a class, however learning will take place in the Hive.
+Each child will be on roll with the mainstream school and assigned a class.
+Most learning however, will take place in the Hive.
 The Hive has a teacher and 2 support staff.

 The aim of the Hive is to create an enabling environment where each child can learn, socialise and explore independently, taking ownership of their learning journey.
 We aim to form a safe, predictable area where each child can fulfil their potential alongside their special interests.
 We aim to produce a bespoke curriculum to complement and enhance more formal learning, incorporating sensory breaks, opportunities for structured social time, emotional regulation and independence alongside the National Curriculum in hoping to break down barriers to learning.
 Whilst building a strong link with home to ensure a consistent approach in meeting the child’s needs.